 Function: The domain ID is used to distinguish different rings.
-One switch supports a maximum of 16 port-based rings or 8 VLAN-based rings.
+One switch supports a maximum of 16 VLAN-based rings, the number of port-based rings depends on the number of switch ports.

 Domain name

 Function: Configure the domain name.